woshi82/react-native-tab-view/README.md

 - `renderFooter` - optional callback which renders a footer, useful for a bottom tab bar
 - `renderScene` - callback which renders a single scene

+Any other props are passed to the underlying pager.

 ### `<TabViewPagerPan />`

 Pager component based on `PanResponder`